LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 });
 ```
 Now run `node index.js` on the terminal and see the output.
-If everything went well you will see a *tweet* response, otherwise an *error* message.
+If everything went well, you would see a *tweet* response, otherwise an *error* message.
 The successful message would look something like [this](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/post-statuses-update#example-response).

 At this point, your index.js should look like this.